 Nancy Crego

-Dr. Crego is a registered nurse whose clinical experiences include psychiatric, adult trauma, adult critical care, pediatric intensive care, pediatric critical care transport, and pediatric cardiac intensive care nursing.
-Dr. Crego earned her BSN and her MSN in Nursing Administration at Barry University (Miami, FL), and she earned her PhD in Nursing at the University of Virginia.
-She came to the Duke University School of Nursing from the School of Nursing and Health Studies at Georgetown University, where she coordinated undergraduate courses and lectured on topics such as leadership, quality and transition to professional practice as well as care of infants and children.
+Dr. Nancy Crego is a registered nurse with extensive clinical experience across psychiatric, trauma, adult and pediatric critical care, including pediatric cardiac intensive care and transport.
+She holds a BSN and MSN in Nursing Administration from Barry University and a PhD in Nursing from the University of Virginia.
+Prior to joining Duke University School of Nursing, she taught and coordinated undergraduate nursing courses at Georgetown University, focusing on leadership, quality improvement, and pediatric care.

 Nirmish Ramesh Shah